sergeirocks100/GearStation_Yog/README.md

 Recently we have changed the way to compile the codebase.

-Find `BUILD.bat` here in the root folder of yogstation, and double click it to initiate the build.
+Find `BUILD.bat` here in the root folder of GearStation, and double click it to initiate the build.
 It consists of multiple steps and might take around 1-5 minutes to compile.

-After it finishes, you can then setup the server normally by opening `yogstation.dmb` in DreamDaemon.
+After it finishes, you can then setup the server normally by opening `gearstation.dmb` in DreamDaemon.
 See further down for instructions

-**Building yogstation in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.
+**Building GearStation in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.

 ## CONTRIBUTING